 At the beginning of February, several vulnerabilities in OpenSSL were published.
 This makes it possible, among other things, to read memory contents when CRL checking is activated or to carry out a DoS attack (see OpenSSL Security Advisory).

-LANCOM products are affected and updates will be made available as soon as possible:
+LANCOM products are affected and updates are available:

 - LCOS 10.72 SU2 - available as of 28.02.2023